nestorrente/reactionjs/README.md

 pokemon.moves = pokemon.moves.slice(0, -1);
 ```

-We recommend you to use the great [Immutable.js](https://github.com/immutable-js/immutable-js) library for this purpouse.
+As writing code like that can be a little frustrating, we recommend you to use the great [Immutable.js](https://github.com/immutable-js/immutable-js) library for this purpouse :slightly_smiling_face:

 ### computed()